 1. You can still get VA Disability Benefits even if you have missing service records.

 If the VA told you that you cannot receive VA Disability benefits because of missing records, you are not alone.
-If your service-records are missing you can still get VA Disability benefits.
+If your service records are missing you can still get VA Disability benefits.
 There are ways to prove your mental and physical conditions are service-connected without your old records.
+We’ve used lay statements, letters written home to vets’ mothers, and even old pictures to prove service connection.
+We’ve helped thousands of veterans through this, so we know how to get around the VA system.

 2. Many veterans are missing back pay and they don’t know it.